notwlsn/config/README.md

 # My Dotfiles
-Not my full setup, slowly adding the bigger files.
-Free for anyone to use, and some of these are forked from people who are credited in the file comments
+This is not my full setup, I'm slowly adding the bigger files.
+Free for anyone to use.

 ## Usage